 - Planned dates for the rotation

 - Detailed budget of any costs for the rotation (including ground and air transportation, lodging, meals, lab expenses, software, etc.) as well as a source of funds (The Astrobiology Program may have funds available to help with this)

 - Concurrence of student’s advisor and rotation supervisor

-When ready, the proposal should be sent to the Steering Committee via the Program Administrator.
-The administrator will keep a copy of the proposal with the student’s official records and also forward the proposal to the Steering Committee’s Research Rotation Approver (currently Prof. Rory Barnes in Astronomy), the Astrobiology Program Director Professor Victoria Meadows for budget approval and the Astrobiology Program Director.
+When ready, the proposal should be sent to the Steering Committee’s Research Rotation Approver (currently Prof. Rory Barnes in Astronomy), the Astrobiology Program Director Professor Victoria Meadows for budget approval and the Astrobiology Program Administrator for records retention.
 The Research Rotation Approver will verify the astrobiological relevance of the planned project and that it is sufficiently outside of the student’s discipline and the Program Director will review and provide approval for the use of any requested funds or reimbursements.

 MAKING TRAVEL ARRANGEMENTS: